About this publication

 Hi, my name is Avik De.

 I co-founded a successful robotics startup, Ghost Robotics, where I have made numerous advances in efficient design and algorithms.
-I also received a Ph.D. in legged robotics from UPenn, a post-doctoral degree in microrobotics from Harvard University, and have authored numerous academic publications and patents.
-I have received awards for entrepreneurship, academic reviewership, and research.
+I also received a Ph.D. in legged robotics from UPenn, a post-doctoral degree in microrobotics from Harvard University, and have authored numerous academic publications and patents1.
+I have received awards for entrepreneurship2, academic reviewership3, research4, and given 30+ invited talks as a recognized expert on robotics.

 I believe my work at the cutting edge of robotics research and industry for over a decade gives me a unique perspective on how people get things to work in the real world, and the (hidden) tradeoffs therein.